maximo-torterolo-ambrosini/pokemon-app/README.md

 # ⚙ - How to run it?

-Install [Node.js](https://nodejs.org/en/) and after cloning the repositorie run the following commands in console.
+Install [Node.js](https://nodejs.org/en/) and after cloning the repository run the following commands in console.

 ```
 npm i